Finding a Debtor’s Assets

 In some cases, your judgment debtor may move prior to the collections process or have assets in another state that you wish to seize.
 A collections order is still enforceable across state lines under the Uniform Enforcement of Foreign Judgments Act.
-The act enforces standard procedures for collecting on assets across state lines, including filing in the new state in which the assets will be collected.
+The act enforces standard procedures for collecting on assets across state lines.
+This includes filing in the new state in which the lender will collect the assets.
 In most cases, you only need to mail a certified copy of the original judgment to the new state as well as an affidavit with the debtor’s name and address.
 The affidavit typically renders your judgment valid with that state’s court, which makes it possible to serve notice to the debtor.

 Contact a New Jersey Commercial Collection Attorney

 Once you have received a court ordered judgment to collect monetary assets or other property, you may still run into difficulty gaining access to those assets.
 Many debtors refuse to provide the information the court orders them to.
 Moreover, some states do not require that they provide a clear Statement of Assets after the debtor’s judgment has been made.
 In other cases, the debtor may move across state lines.
 Thye may do this either to intentionally avoid paying on a judgment or for other reasons.

 In either case, you can take steps to gain knowledge of the money and property you have a legal entitlement to collect from him or her.
 From filing an affidavit in a new state to requesting that the court summon the judgment debtor for an Order for Examination, you have the right to know what assets the debtor has, as well as the location of those assets.
 Contact a New Jersey commercial collection attorney at Snellings Law LLC.
 We can assist you when it comes to moving the collection process forward.
 We can also help you in getting past the many roadblocks that can appear after a court-ordered judgment.
 Call today at 973-265-6100.